Hilda Ogden: In other media

 In 1998 a straight-to-video Coronation Street spin-off film was released.
 It was entitled The Women Of Coronation Street and featured clips of the show's most famous females.
-The video saw the brief return of Hilda Ogden, who had not been seen in the soap since 1987; Betty Williams travelled to meet her at her new home.
+The video saw the brief return of Hilda Ogden, who had not been seen in the soap since 1987; Betty Turpin (Betty Driver) travelled to meet her at her new home.
 A spokesperson for Granada Television commented, "It shows what happens when Betty goes up to visit Hilda Ogden at her home in Derbyshire.
 She used to do cleaning work for a doctor and when he died he left her the house in gratitude.
 It'll be a souvenir fans want to keep."
-The original character design of Fireman Sam character Dilys Price was based on Hilda Ogden.
+The original character design of Fireman Sam character Dilys Price was based on Hilda.

 In popular culture

 An image of Hilda Ogden in her signature hair rollers and head scarf has been used in artist David Knopov's series of silkscreen prints.
 The artist said Lenny Henry, Bill Nighy and Elvis Costello are among the famous names who have bought 'a Hilda'.

 Hilda Ogden was cited as one of the characters to influence New York's elite fashion scene in 2004.
 The straight-laced tweed and hair rollers "granny chic" style of Sixties Britain, much of the look was derived from early episodes of Coronation Street.
 Fashion stylist Katie Grand said: "There's something very interesting about working class Britain in the early Sixties.
 Coronation Street was black-and-white and so grimy.
 They just looked so cool.
 Hilda Ogden has her hair in curlers but is also in a fabulous tweed jacket and a really nice blouse."

 The video for one of the rock band Queen's music videos, "I Want to Break Free", was based on characters from Coronation Street.
 Lead singer Freddie Mercury was said not to be a fan of any soap opera; however, when he was at home he would watch Coronation Street.
 So, in the song's video, the members of the band dressed in drag as some of the soap's most famous female characters.
 Mercury's style was based loosely on the character Bet Lynch (Julie Goodyear), while Brian May's style was modeled loosely on Hilda Ogden.
 The song peaked at number 3 in the UK singles chart, and remained in the chart for fifteen consecutive weeks from its release in April 1984.

 In the 1980s, Boy George criticised the most controversial video of "Relax" by Frankie Goes to Hollywood by saying it represented a "Hilda Ogden view of homosexuality."

 In 2017, a longstanding character in BBC Radio 4's The Archers, Peggy Woolley inherits a cat named 'Hilda Ogden', after her hairdresser Fabrice breaks up with his partner and moves to a no-pets apartment.
 Since her arrival in Ambridge though she proved fierce, and drew blood more than once.